David Stone Potter: Scholarship

 He has written and edited several books and articles about empire, politics, sports and entertainment in the ancient world.
-He has also written many opinion columns and letters to the editor about ancient Rome to a range out outlets including CNN, Financial Times and Huffington Post.
+He has also written many opinion columns and letters to the editor about ancient Rome to a range of outlets including CNN, Financial Times and Huffington Post.
 In some of these letters, Potter connects his expertise on ancient Rome to contemporary politics and crises.
 He has also reached the public with his historical knowledge through appearances on various media platforms including NBC's The Today Show, CNN, The History Channel and a range of local radio stations.
 In an interview about why Potter works to reach the public with historical information, he said that "it's sort of an extension of teaching.
 You're reaching out to a different audience and I think it's important to reach as many people as you can."
 Using media appearances to make ancient history applicable to the present moment for the public is one of his goals with his publicly available contributions.

 In one of his first published books, Prophets and Emperors: Human and Divine Authority from Augustus to Theodosius, Potter explored "how prophecy worked, how it could empower, and how the diverse inhabitants of the Roman Empire used it to make sense of their world."
-Potter's book, The Roman Empire at Bay, AD 180-395, is the seventh book in publisher Routledge's eight-part series on the history of the Ancient World.
-Routledge writes that this volume "is the only one-volume history of the critical years 180-395 AD, which saw the transformation of the Roman Empire from a unitary state centered on Rome, into a new polity with two capitals and a new religion—Christianity."
+Potter's book, The Roman Empire at Bay, AD 180–395, is the seventh book in publisher Routledge's eight-part series on the history of the Ancient World.
+Routledge writes that this volume "is the only one-volume history of the critical years 180–395 AD, which saw the transformation of the Roman Empire from a unitary state centered on Rome, into a new polity with two capitals and a new religion—Christianity."